bodhisatva/natas-solver/README.md

 To trying out different paths in a URL to find out hidden directories, select 1 when asked to enter a URL suffix and add the path.
 If the URL does not require manipulation, press Enter.

 - Enter URL suffix: <some/path>

+#### Custom Header

+To create a custom header, select 1 when prompted to enter a custom header, then enter the key and value.

+- Enter custom header key: <custom_key>
+- Enter custom header value: <custom_value>